maciekg55/2048-Bot-Engine/README.md

 Each playout plays 40 random moves from the candidate position and evaluates the result.
 Over many playouts the average converges toward the true expected value for that move.

-MCTS excels in games with huge branching factors (Go, Chess) where exhaustive search is impossible.
+It is said that MCTS works best in games with huge branching factors where exhaustive search is impossible.
 In 2048 however the branching factor is only 4, making exhaustive probabilistic search (Expectimax) far more effective.
 MCTS is included for comparison and to illustrate why the algorithm choice matters.

 **Average score:** ~2,500